awsdocs/amazon-route53-docs/doc_source/resource-record-sets-editing.md

 1. Choose the row for the record that you want to edit\.

 1. Enter the applicable values\.
-For more information, see [Values That You Specify When You Create or Edit Amazon Route 53 Records](resource-record-sets-values.md)\.
+For more information, see [Values that you specify when you create or edit Amazon Route 53 records](resource-record-sets-values.md)\.

 1. Choose **Save Record Set**\.